Your ministry in a poor country desires sponsors from western countries - but can donors trust you?

 You may think, "What does that mean?
 We need the money to do good Christian work, what's wrong with that?
 Those rich Christians should help us.
 It's Biblical."

 I am not saying that there is anything wrong with your ministry.
 It may be quite noble, and even anointed by the Lord.
-But do you understand how donors in North America think?
+But do you understand how donors in North America and the western world think?
 Do you know what motivates them to give generously?
 Or what conditions most of them expect from you?

 In North America, and probably a number of other countries, a non-profit or charity has to be registered, and the government departments in charge of non-profit organizations check to make sure they keep good records, and do not spend gifts of money from their donors differently than what their rules say.
 This reassures those who want to give to a trustworthy ministry, that their money will be used properly, and that the leaders will not take or "help themselves" to money that is intended for the ministry or church.
 That means the ministries must be responsible and trustworthy about how they handle and use the money received from donors.